 This is the current shack photo (above)

 This was my 2m EME setup (above).
 I had it setup at a friends house (it would not fit in my yard).
-I was QRV in 2012.
+I was QRV in 2012 for about 6 months.
 1kw via 8877 amp on the right on cw and jt-65b.

 This was my 2m EME array from 2012 (above).
 4 x 9el yagis (yu7ef design) that I built.
 My friend Andy WA2DKJ loaned the tower and provided much help in getting everything up.
 Also a thanks to Bob, ZL1RS who provided much help via email for the array construction